algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ### 4.4 Input and Output Handling

 #### Display Output Handling
-- **Display Interface**: Instructions specific to display operations will enable the manipulation of the virtual screen, such as writing text or drawing basic graphics.
+- **Display Interface**: Specific instructions to display operations will enable the manipulation of the virtual screen, such as writing text or drawing basic graphics.
 - **Output Commands**: The assembly language will include commands like `DISP_WRITE` to output data to the screen.
 These commands will handle the conversion of data (numeric or character) into a visual representation on the emulator's display.
 - **Screen Buffering**: A screen buffer will be implemented, where output data is first written to a buffer before being rendered on the screen.
 This allows for efficient screen updates and control over how and when display changes occur.